airshipit/treasuremap/doc/source/authoring_and_deployment.rst

    (e.g., 30G for /, 1G for /boot, 100G for /var/log, and all remaining
    storage for /var).
-Note that the volume size syntax looking like ``>300g`` in Drydock means that all remaining disk space is allocated to this volume, and that that volume needs to be at least 300G in size.
+Note that the volume size syntax looking like ``>300g`` in Drydock means that all remaining disk space is allocated to this volume, and that volume needs to be at least 300G in size.
 -  When you get to the prompt, "How do you want to manage upgrades on this system?", choose "No automatic updates" so that packages are